 This is commonly used for KMBS or PMS, CUSO4 and a variety of other sulfur additions/solutions.

 Access your Sandbox database to set this up and test it out before doing the same in your Production database.

-This involves setting up the Metric and the Addition and then using the Addition calculator.
+This involves setting up the Metric and the Additive and then using the Addition calculator.